MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 3. In the **Code**, **Description**, and **Tag** fields, provide an identifier, some information about the test, and a tag that you can use to find the results of the suite on the Log Entries page.
 4. Define timing for the run.
     1. The **1 Work Day Corresponds to** field works with the **Duration (minutes)** field to update the **Work Date Starts at** field, and you use it to test processes that have deadlines, such as payments.
 The duration can be up to 240 minutes.
     2. The **Default Min.
 User Delay** and **Default Max.
-User Delay** fields in the header let you simulate pauses in the action, for example, when someone goes for a cup of coffee.
+User Delay** fields in the header let you simulate pauses between actions.
 You must specify a delay.
-You can also specify whether you always want the same delay, or different delays within this range by choosing an option in the **Delay Type** field on the line.
+Between each iteration, for example when creating sales orders, you can define a **Delay** (Delay between iterations) before the test starts on the next sales order.
+The delay can be **Fixed** or **Random**.
+Delays are not included the results for run times.
-5. Specify the base version to compare
+5. Specify the base version to compare.
    > [!TIP]
    > To change the value in the **Base Version** field, you might need to turn on Edit mode.
 1. Configure lines for the suite.